Skip to Content

 This Easy DIY Candle Centerpiece is so simple to make using reclaimed wood.
-I’ve included detailed instructions for making a candle holder.
+I’ve included detailed instructions for how to make a multi-candle holder.

 I have admired all the multi-candle centerpieces and candle holders I’ve seen on Pinterest and Instagram.
 When I ran across a few pieces of old wood, I knew immediately that I wanted to make one for myself.